Luxor Las Vegas

 Then, in 2008, the hotel underwent yet another change when they scrubbed the bulk of the Egypt theme away.
 Gone are the wacky hieroglpyhics, the talking camels, the King Tut exhibit, and pretty much everything else that made this hotel unique.
 Yes, the pyramid itself is still there, as is The Sphinx guarding the valet parking and a few other “Walk Like an Egyptian” details, but for the most part Cairo is gone and bland luxury has replaced it.

-The casino is nice but undistinguishable, a little on the dark and cave-like side for my personal tastes, but comprehensive in terms of gambling options, which include slots of all denominations, table games of every stripe, a sports book, and more.
-Back on the main level, the former nightclub LAX is being converted to an e-sports arena – 30,000 square-feet to hold up to 1,000 people.
-That should be done in 2018.
+The casino is nice but indistinguishable, a little on the dark and cave-like side for my personal tastes, but comprehensive in terms of gambling options, which include slots of all denominations, table games of every stripe, a sports book, and more.
+Back on the main level, the former nightclub LAX has been converted to an e-sports arena – 30,000 square-feet to hold up to 1,000 people.

 Rooms in the aforementioned pyramid have sloping glass walls that make them a bit bigger, and more interesting, than your standard Vegas box.
 Decor only has vague hints of the Egyptian mostly in art deco style touches, which could also be New York in the 1920’s.
 Regardless, the furnishings are okay but absolutely nothing that you might want to take a picture of so you can make the neighbors back home jealous over your swank digs.
 Important note: most pyramid rooms only have shower stalls, no baths.
 Upper level “Jacuzzi Rooms” throw in a whirlpool tub under the sloped glass giving you a romantic, bathing-under-the-stars effect.

 Rooms in the boxy towers to the north of the pyramid don’t have the sloped ceilings but have slightly nicer furnishings and amenities.